AI-Native Workflow

 hush inspectto see current variables - AI sees

-DATABASE_URL = (not set) - AI provides instructions for adding the variable
+DATABASE_URL = (not set) - AI runs

 ”Check if Stripe is configured”